Positive contractive projections in Schatten Spaces: Introduction

 \subsection{Structure of the paper}

-\begin{itemize} \item \textbf{Section \ref{sectionDescr 1compl}} gives a brief overview of the essential notions required for the rest of the paper.
-The description of 1-complemented subspaces of $S^p$, for $p\neq 2$ is reviewed.
-We use the work of Le Merdy, Ricard, Roydor \cite{MRR} (see Theorem 2.8 ans Section 5), which clarifies the description originally due to Arazy and Friedman.
+\begin{itemize} \item \textbf{Section \ref{sectionDescr 1compl}} gives a brief overview of the essential notions and notations required for the rest of the paper.
+The description of 1-complemented subspaces of $S^p$, for $p\neq 2$, is reviewed in Theorem \ref{thmAF}.
+We use the work of Le Merdy, Ricard, and Roydor \cite{MRR} (see Theorem 2.8 and Section 5), which clarifies the description originally due to Arazy and Friedman.
+A relevant notion of equivalent subspace introduced in \cite{MRR} is deepened.

-\item \textbf{Section 3} introduces $JC^*$-triples.
-These spaces explicitly appear in the description of 1-complemented subspaces of $S^p(H,K)$ provided by Arazy and Friedman.
-The definition and basic properties of $JC^*$-triples are given by Harris in \cite{H} and \cite{H2}, and reviewed in this section.